 To elicit community feedback, Carson City created several ways for people to engage including a website, surveys, contact via telephone or email, and informational newsletters.
 In October 2020, when planning the Colorado Street Rehabilitation Project, Carson City Public Works distributed a Needs Assessment Survey to residents in the vicinity of Colorado Street.
 The survey included a description of the project itself and eight questions for respondents to indicate safety and operational issues they experience traveling along the corridor and their vision for an improved corridor.
 The first round of the survey garnered 67 completed online surveys and 47 mail-in public comment forms.
 In January 2021, Carson City Public Works distributed a follow-up survey to populations living and working near the corridor to introduce and collect comments on proposed corridor improvements developed based on feedback from the first survey.
-This direct community engagement aligns with the Federal Highway Administration's Complete Streets equity strategy, which aims to leverage benefits for communities previously excluded by "engaging with communities and ensuring that project prioritization considers existing disparities."9 Near the completion of the South Carson Complete Streets Project, Public Works through the Utility Billing Division, sent out educational pamphlets on multi-lane roundabouts with the monthly utility billing statements to help educate Carson City residents on how to safely drive, walk, run, cycle through a multi-lane roundabout.
+Near the completion of the South Carson Complete Streets Project, Public Works through the Utility Billing Division, sent out educational pamphlets on multi-lane roundabouts with the monthly utility billing statements to help educate Carson City residents on how to safely drive, walk, run, cycle through a multi-lane roundabout.
 This was a creative and effective way to reach nearly all of the 59,000 residents and ultimately target the future users of the roundabout.

 Like other places implementing Complete Streets projects, Carson City contends with differing definitions of a Complete Street corridor.
 Planners incorporate education to public project meetings to reinforce the idea that the transportation improvements are meant to benefit all modes of travel, not just private vehicles.
 Additionally, planners and engineers incorporated additional infrastructure elements, such as landscaping and water and sewer system upgrades, to garner support for the City's Complete Streets investments.
 The population exhibits a heavy preference toward vehicle travel and a robust multi-modal community - by having projects that address both types of users, public meetings were successful.
-Currently, the MPO is updating its public participation plan, which emphasizes public involvement strategies that center on equity.
+Currently, the MPO is updating its public participation plan.